web3/web3.js/docs/docs/guides/migration_from_other_libs/ethers.md

 	//  Or, if you are using a local dev node like ganache; and you have some accounts already unlocked at the node.
 	//  And this is how you would get the first unlocked account from a local node (not advised for production or even on test node to use unlock accounts on the node). const account = (await web3.eth.getAccounts())[0];

+	// Alternative to the above, here is how to add wallet to be used as a signer later: const wallet = web3.eth.accounts.wallet.add(privateKey);
+	const account = wallet[0].address;

 	const tx = await web3.eth.sendTransaction({
 		from: account,